osama-alsharif/CTF/Least Greatest.md

 ```
 But brute forcing is not ideal in this type of question, Because it takes a lot complexity.

-Therefore, the best way is usgin the prime factorization!!
+Therefore, the best way is usgin the prime factorization !!

 ### Prime Factorization
 Ex1 :